FishKeepingAnswers.com is reader-supported. When you buy through links on our site we may earn a commission.

 Within a few days of the eggs being laid, they will hatch.
 The fry are tiny.
 You probably won’t know the eggs have hatched until you start to see tiny Dwarf Puffers swimming around the breeding tank.

 For the first 24 to 48 hours after hatching, the fry survive by consuming their yolk sack, which will be attached to their stomachs.
-After that, they require very small food.
+After that, they require a very small food.

 The best food to feed baby Dwarf Pufferfish is infusoria (single-celled organisms), followed by freshly hatched brine shrimp.
 Like so many freshwater fish species, baby Dwarf Puffers really need to eat constantly to grow at a reasonable rate.
 I try and feed my baby Dwarf Puffers up to 6 times a day, each time adding just a little freshly hatched brine shrimp or occasionally some micro-worms or vinegar eels.